-Bring more understanding to the world by starting with your family and community!
-FLEX and YES students are recruited and selected as the top students in their home countries.
+FLEX and YES students are recruited and carefully selected as the top students in their home countries.
 They go through a rigorous selection process before they are awarded a scholarship to participate in the program.

 Here are just a few reasons why you should host a FLEX or YES student: